The multiplicative structure on polynomial continuous valuations: Abstract

 \section{Abstract}

-We introduce a canonical structure of a commutative associative filtered algebra with the unit on polynomial smooth valuations and study its properties.
-The induced structure on the subalgebra of translation invariant smooth valuations has especially nice properties (it is the structure of the Frobenius algebra).
+A canonical structure of a commutative associative filtered algebra with unit is introduced on the space of polynomial smooth valuations, and its properties are studied.
+Induced structure on the subalgebra of translation invariant smooth valuations has especially nice properties (it has the structure of the Frobenius algebra).
 We also present some applications.